RyanCCollins/ios-interview/iOS Dry Interview.md

 | CoreDataStackManager  | N/A            |

 ### View
 For custom views, there is a custom table view cell for showing the detail of each tweet in the feed.
-To customize the UI, there is a "like" button for liking a tweet, a Twitter login button and custom views for the settings and login views.
+To customize the UI, there is a **like** button for liking a tweet, a Twitter login button and custom views for the settings and login views.
 There are also other various custom UI elements, such as the action buttons within each tweet cell in the feed.

 |  Class       | Parent Class   |
 |--------------|----------------|